 How Much Do Tattoos Cost in Kuta Bali in 2026

-Prices have risen modestly over the last few years as more internationally trained artists have set up studios in Kuta.
-These are rough estimates for guidance, not fixed rates — your final price depends on the artist, the detail and the time involved.
-Quoted in USD; check the current rate against IDR on XE.
-Here's an honest breakdown:
+These are rough estimates for guidance, not fixed rates.
+Your final price depends on the artist, the detail and the time involved.

-Small flash design (under 5 cm)$40–$7030–60 min
+Tiny (under 5 cm)$30–$95$50–$14530–60 min

-Full sleeve (multiple sessions)$400–$700+2–4 sessions
+Full sleeve$750–$1,900+$1,150–$2,900+3–5 sessions

-These are the prices at reputable, licensed studios with proper hygiene setups.
-You will find cheaper options on Poppies Lane — there are always shops offering small tattoos for USD $20–30.
-I don't refer guests to those.
-The autoclave sterilisation, the single-use needles, the fresh ink caps — these aren't optional in a hot, humid environment like Bali.
-An infected tattoo in a tropical climate is significantly worse than one in a cold country, and it can ruin the rest of your trip.
+Autoclave sterilisation, single-use needles and fresh ink caps aren't optional in a hot, humid environment like Bali.
+An infected tattoo in a tropical climate is significantly worse than one in a cold country.
+It can ruin the rest of your trip.

 For more on navigating this safely, read my 10 reasons to get a Kuta tattoo guide, which goes into the hygiene checks and how to read a studio before you commit.